ua-snap/mapvue/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8088
+export PORT=8088
 npm run dev

 # build for production with minification